nuejs/www/blog/tailwind-vs-semantic-css/index.md

 ### But I move faster with Tailwind
 Yes.
 You can move faster with Tailwind.
 But only when:

-1. You are comparing Tailwind with your earlier, badly structured CSS or you are completely new to CSS development.
+1. You are comparing Tailwind with your earlier, bad experiences with CSS or you are new to CSS development.

-2. You don't care about building reusable modules for later use.
+2. You don't care about building reusable CSS for later use.
 That is: you are not naming things that repeat.

 If you really want to move faster, you'll create a set of CSS components that you can reuse.
 Like `<button class="secondary">`.